Chapter 10

 because its behavior is incompatible with TeX4ht.
 The following example shows how

-to block the unicode-math
+to block the unicode-math package:

 % block unicode-math package \:dontusepackage{unicode-math} % provide dummy definition for \setmathfont command \DeclareDocumentCommand \setmathfont { O{} m O{} }{}